opennetworkinglab/ngsdn-tutorial/README.md

 ## System requirements

-To facilitate access to the tools required to complete the exercises, we provide two options for you to choose from:
+To facilitate access to the tools required to complete this tutorial, we provide two options for you to choose from:

 1. Download a pre-packaged VM with all included; **OR**